cloudify-cosmo/cloudify-nsx-plugin/README.md

   * `neighbour_id`: `resource_id` from [BGP Neighbour](README.md#cloudifynsxdlrbgpneighbour).
   * `action`: Valid values are `permit`/`deny`.
   * `ipPrefixGe`: (optional) "Greater than or equal to" & used for filtering based on prefix length.
 Valid values are only IPv4 prefixes.
-  * `ipPrefixLe`: Optional.
-"Less than or equal to" & used for filtering based on prefix length.
+  * `ipPrefixLe`: (optional) "Less than or equal to" & used for filtering based on prefix length.
 Valid values are only IPv4 prefixes.
   * `direction`: Valid values are `in`/`out`
   * `network`: Valid values are CIDR networks.
 IPv4 only.
 IPv6 support is not supported.